risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Skins/Creating-skin-for-vanilla-characters-with-custom-model.md

 ## Note: This is copied from an older version of the skin creation wiki pretty much verbatim and may not work correctly.
 Proceed with caution

 ### Unity
-First of all, you need to use the `2019.4.26f` version of Unity, otherwise, the game will not be able to load your Assetundle.
+First of all, you need to use the right version of Unity (available top of the page), otherwise, the game will not be able to load your Assetundle.

 Create a new Unity project, drag the Blender file into assets.
 Open the imported asset, select mesh, and press ctrl+d it will duplicate mesh into its asset, so you can build AssetBundle without excessive things from the Blender file.
 You can do the same thing with the material, or create new in Unity.
 Should be looking something like this